benxgh1996/Goofy-Grandad/README.md

 ### INSTALL
 If you are not familiar with installing a local web server, here are some recommended approaches to doing so.
-Nowadays, some local web server distributions can be installed bundled with PHP, so you might not need to install PHP separately.
+You do not need to install PHP separately if you follow any of these approaches.

-#### For macOS
+#### For macOS only
 Your operating system should already have an Apache web server and PHP pre-installed.
 To enable the pre-installed web server with PHP, follow the following steps:
 1. Open the terminal.